 Step 3: Negotiate Your Trade-In Transaction

 Dealers are masterful at negotiation, especially on trade-ins, in part because the process can seem so simple.
 For example, a dealer can make a great offer on your trade-in but may then recoup the amount by increasing the price of your next car for sale or offering less-attractive financing terms.
 Not all dealerships are the same, so it’s important to do your research and work with reputable dealer partners.
 That's why when you're negotiating a trade-in and purchase through a dealer, it’s a good idea to separate the two transactions.

 You could shop your vehicle with several dealers and get written offers to purchase it before attempting to trade it in.
 This gives you leverage because the dealer needs to match the best offer or come close enough to it to make the deal attractive.
 You should then negotiate the price of the car you’re buying separately to ensure you get the best deal possible.

-Come prepared with trade-in offers from multiple places, like Rocket Auto and arm yourself with research on the average sale price of the make and model you’re looking for around town.
+Come prepared with trade-in offers from multiple places and arm yourself with research on the average sale price of the make and model you’re looking for around town.
 The more you know, the more likely you’ll be able to spot a great deal when it’s in front of you.

 Other ways to increase the potential trade value of your vehicle include:

 - Taking your car in for a thorough detailing or doing it yourself so the interior is clean and presents well

 - Remove your personal items from the vehicle so it’s not cluttered